 Federal Pell Grants are awarded based on the student's financial need, cost of attendance, status as a full-time or part-time student, and whether they will attend school for a full academic year.
-The maximum Pell Grant can change yearly based on federal funding, and does not have to be repaid.
-Students should complete the FAFSA to apply for a Federal Pell Grant.
+The maximum value of the Pell Grant can change annually based on federal funding.
+The Pell Grant does not have to be repaid.
+Students apply for a federal Pell Grant by completing a FAFSA.